-- Take 2 g of refrigerated starter and feed it 4 g of filtered water and 4 g of wholegrain rye flour.
+1. Take 2 g of refrigerated starter and feed it 4 g of filtered water and 4 g of unbleached flour.
 Let sit at cool room temperature for the day.

 The two nights before:

-- Feed the levain 20 g of water and 20 g of wholegrain rye flour.
+1. Feed the levain 20 g of water and unbleached 20 g of flour.
 Let that rise at cool room temperature for the night.

 The morning before:

-- Feed the levain 100 g of filtered water and 100 g of strong baker’s flour and let rise until doubled (about 6 hours).
+1. Feed the levain 100 g of filtered water and 100 g of unbleached flour and let rise until doubled (about 6 hours).

 The night before:

-- Cook the wild rice in plenty of boiling water until tender.
-This took an hour.
-Drain, add the dried cranberries, mix well, and refrigerate overnight.
+4. Cook the wild rice in plenty of boiling water until very tender.
+Drain, add the dried cranberries, and refrigerate overnight.

 Dough making day:

-- Do 2 sets of stretches and folds at 30 minute intervals and then 2 sets of sleepy ferret folds at 45 minute intervals, and then let the dough rise to about 30%.
+6. Do 2 sets of coil folds at 30 minute intervals and then 2 more sets of coil folds at 60 minute intervals, and then let the dough rise to about 50%.
 It should have irregular bubbles visible through the sides of the container and bubbles on top as well.

 7. Tip the dough out on a bare counter, sprinkle the top with flour and divide into portions of ~780 g.
 Round out the portions into rounds with a dough scraper and let rest 30 minutes on the counter.